Alignak-monitoring-contrib/alignak-backend/docs/install.rst

 The required Python modules are automatically installed if not they are not yet present on your system.

+**Note** that if you need to `sudo pip install alignak-backend` on your system, you will probably need to set proper user's rights on some folders created by the installer.
+The concerned folders are * /usr/local/etc/alignak-backend* and */usr/local/var/log/alignak-backend*.

 From source
 ~~~~~~~~~~~